Seasonal Planning for the Azores

 Summer in the Azores (June to August)

-For three months, skies clear, temperatures reach 80ºF (26ºC), and the Azores becomes a lush tropical paradise perfect for an ultimate island-hopping adventure.
+For three months, skies are clear, temperatures reach 80ºF (26ºC), and the Azores become a lush tropical paradise perfect for an ultimate island-hopping adventure.
 Once deserted beaches come to life, and ferries fill up with those looking to explore remote islands.
 Summer in the Azores is the busy season.
 However, as these "Hawaiian Islands of Europe" have stayed relatively off the radar, you can still enjoy the scenery without fighting crowds.

 July and August are the perfect time to test your surfing skills, with dependable waves, warm waters, and plenty of surf shops on São Miguel and São Jorge islands.
-Late summer is also the best for scuba diving on Pico, Santa Maria, and Faial islands, and Dom João de Castro Bank, an underwater volcano alive with fantastic sea creatures.
-If you'd like to stay on dry land, summer is a great time to hike the extinct volcano island of Corvo or challenge yourself with a climb up the 7,713-foot (2,351-m) Mount Pico.
+Late summer is also the best time for scuba diving on Pico, Santa Maria, and Faial islands, and the Dom João de Castro Bank, an underwater volcano alive with fantastic sea creatures.
+If you'd like to stay on dry land, summer is a great time to hike the extinct volcano island of Corvo or challenge yourself with a climb up the 7,713-foot (2,351 m) Mount Pico.

 Events in Summer

 Azores Burning Summer Festival, São Miguel.
 Discover new music while supporting ecotourism efforts over four days of pure-hearted fun.
-Crafted to leave the surroundings better than when the festival started, this event challenges the single-use and throw-away culture of today's world.
+Crafted to leave the surroundings better than when the festival started, this event challenges the single-use and throwaway culture of today's world.

 Learn More

-Portugal in June
+The Azores in June

-Portugal in July
+The Azores in July

-Portugal in August
+The Azores in August

 Fall in the Azores (September to November)